24 Jan 2018

 While the idea of a common definition is alluring in many ways, one challenging aspect is certainly how meaningful it would be to different audiences.
 When describing our work as designers to one another, we tend to communicate quite differently than with business clients or those new to design.
 To be meaningful, we feel that a useful definition needs to consider the context and preconceptions of a given audience.

-This starts to feel like a critical pivot away from a creating a common and universal definition of design as a discipline for all audiences.
-Perhaps rather than a single all encompassing definition, we could instead focus on how we might move towards a definition that can be used for a business audience to clearly communicate our field effectively.
+This starts to feel like a critical pivot away from creating a common and universal definition of design as a discipline for all audiences.
+Perhaps rather than a single all-encompassing definition, we could instead focus on how we might move towards a definition that can be used for a business audience to clearly communicate our field effectively.